Just footsteps from the beach and laden with facilities, this elegant hotel is one of Sunny Beach’s finest.

-The last word though has to go to the location.
-The Helena has grabbed what is probably one of the best spots in Sunny Beach.
-It’s at the quieter end of the resort, facing the beach.
-And on a more practical note, the town centre is also within easy striking distance - just a 15-minute or so stroll away.
+The Helena Sands has grabbed one of the best spots in Sunny Beach.
+It’s at the quieter end of the resort, facing the beach, and just a 15-minute or so stroll away from the town centre.

 - Official Rating